Chapter 4 : Counterstroke

 “No,” I agreed, looking down at my feet again.
 “Thanks Remus, I’ll see you later, I’m going to the library.”

 I walked to the library to get some work done.
 I sat down at an empty table and spread my books and parchment out in front of me.
 I had barely been working five minutes when I heard someone approach my table.
-It was Elliott Jasper, and with him were Eugene Montague and Regulus Black, fourth-year Slytherins who spent a lot of time with him.
+It was Elliott Jasper, and with him were two other fifth-year Slytherins who spent a lot of time with him: Darian Wilkes and Regulus Black.

 Regulus was Sirius’s brother.
 The two of them looked very similar, but they could not have been more different people.
 They acted like they didn’t know each other.
 And while Sirius was the charming, rebellious Gryffindor, Regulus was as Slytherin as you could be.
 Apparently the only thing they had in common was that they both disliked me.
 So now that I’d just had a quarrel with one Black, along came another to ruin my day.
-I tried to go back to working, but Elliott stood right up against my table.
-He had a horrible sneer on his face; his two minions looked bored.
+I tried to go back to working, but Jasper stood right up against my table, his face twisted by a slight frown, while the two others just looked bored.

 “What, Jasper?”
 I demanded.
 “Can’t you see I’m working?”

 “You can… take a break,” he said slowly, still smirking.
 “You’ve obviously been working so hard.”
-Behind his crossed arms, I could see his wand in his hand, ready.
+Behind his crossed arms, I could see his wand ready in his hand.

-“Careful, Jasper,” I said icily.
+“Careful,” I said icily.
 “No hexing in the library.
-Madam Pince is right there, you idiot, so whatever you’re thinking is stupid.
+Madam Pince is right there, so whatever you’re thinking is stupid.
 You’ll lose points for Slytherin.”

 “She’s currently dealing with an escaped book from the Restricted Section.”

-“And I suppose you had nothing to do with that,” I said sarcastically.
+“And I suppose you had nothing to do with that,” I said.

-I suddenly found myself helplessly hanging upside down in the air by one foot.
+Just as I was wondering if they were going to do anything, I suddenly found myself helplessly hanging upside down in the air by one foot.
 I hurriedly pinned my arms to my sides so my robes wouldn’t fly over my head.
-I could hear Elliott laughing, and I was sure my face was red in fury.
-I looked at Eugene and Regulus.
-Both were laughing now, and Eugene had his hand in his pocket, as if he were about to pull out a wand.
+I could hear Jasper laughing, and I was sure my face was red in fury.
+I looked at Wilkes and Regulus.
+Both were laughing now, and Wilkes had his hand in his pocket, as if he were about to pull out a wand.
 “What is this, three on one?”
 I exclaimed.
-“By the way I wasn’t trying to humiliate you.
-But were you embarrassed, Jasper?
-Poor baby.
-Well, news flash, it was the truth!
-You’re a coward!”
+“That’s not fair!
+Why are you doing this?”

-But with an incredible stroke of luck, Lily Evans happened to turn the corner into the corridor at that precise second, and told Jasper in her most authoritative Prefect’s voice to let me down.
-She looked livid.
+But with an incredible stroke of luck, Lily Evans and Sirius Black happened to turn the corner into the corridor at that precise second, and, seizing the opportunity, I cried out through gritted teeth, “Hi, Lily!
+Good afternoon!”

 It wasn’t unheard of for me to get into a fight in the corridor.
 A couple of years ago I’d fought with Archie Summerby, a Hufflepuff who was two years ahead of me.
 Hufflepuffs generally didn’t get into fights, but he was a gentleman about it; he apologised to me immediately afterwards, and I, caught off guard, had then apologised as well.
 Somehow, we’d become friends after that, and I’d been quite sorry to see him leave last year when he graduated.

-“Thanks, that makes me feel loads better,” I said sarcastically.
-“Your brother’s got some really lovely friends.”
+“Good, thanks, that makes me feel loads better,” I said sarcastically.

 Sirius was silent for a moment, and I thought the conversation was over.
-But then he asked me softly, “Does he do that a lot?”
+But then he asked me softly, “Does Regulus do that a lot?”

 I rolled my eyes.
 “Why don’t you ask him yourself?
 He’s your brother.”